tbm/homepage/content/blog/fossbazaar/flossinclude-and-developing-countries.md

 ---

-The EU is sponsoring a new two year project called <a href = "http://www.flossinclude.eu/">FLOSSInclude</a> to explore the use of FOSS as a development tool.
+The EU is sponsoring a new two year project called <a href = FLOSSInclude to explore the use of FOSS as a development tool.
 In particular, the aim of FLOSSInclude is to study what is needed to &quot;increase the deployment, development and societal impact of FOSS in Africa, Asia and Latin America&quot;.
 The project starts with